christaylorcodes/Screeps-Kleaner-bot/README.md

 ---

 ### Kleansers
+> Have not reached population cap yet, still sending shardnauts through portals with nothing to return.

 When population control measures take place at 30 rooms there will be a radical group that splits off the Kleaners.